CS2613-WI24-FR01B/exploration-activity-2-calebcarr77/EA2ReactOverview.md

 In *2013* React was released [[ref](https://www.mygreatlearning.com/react-js/tutorials/history-of-reactjs#)].
 React is a JavaScript library desgined for building user interfaces.

 ### How is React Used
 React has a wide range of abilities and useful tools.
 React's strength comes from it's ability to break down a UI into a component based design.
-This means React can create functional, interactive UI components, such as a button, form, list, etc. React can integrate these components together to create an elaborate UI.
+This means React can create functional, interactive UI components, such as a button, form, list, etc. React can integrate these components to create an elaborate UI.
 Building UI through an component based architecture enables ease of reusabliity and maintenance.

 ## Functionality
-This section will go describe a variety of React's functionalities.
+This section will describe a variety of React's functionalities.

 ### Getting Started
 When beginning a react project, Node.js as well as NPM must be installed on your device.
 The following link provides steps to install these [[Install Node.js and NPM](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac)].